techpines/express.io/examples/README.md

 </script>
 ```

-__Note__: You need to save the session explicitly for io requests, because there is no guarantee of a response, unlike a normal http request.
+__Note__: You need to save the session explicitly for IO requests, because there is no guarantee of a response, unlike a normal http request.

 ## Acknowledgements

-__This is a copy-paste example.__ [Get the code.](https://github.com/techpines/express.io/tree/master/examples/acknowledgements)
+__This is a copy-paste example.__ [(get the code)](https://github.com/techpines/express.io/tree/master/examples/acknowledgements)

-Sometimes you need confirmation or acknowledgement from the server for an io request.
+Sometimes you need confirmation or acknowledgement from the server for an IO request.
 To respond from the server you need to call  `req.io.respond(data)`.

 For this example, go to `localhost:7076` and you should get a pop-up from the acknowledgement.